pangucciole/CybersecurityLab/README.md

 This laboratory describes a Spearphishing attack to a company CEO with the purpose of stealing credentials, accessing the system and then stealing sensitive information for Double Extortion.

-**Threat model:** attacker has access to the network from the inside.
+**Threat model:** adversary with access to the private internal network of the company.

 ### Prerequisites